henriquefsa98/TypeSafeNeuralNetwork/README.md

   The fundamental difference between this implementation and Justin Le's one is the inclusion of Activation in the Network construtors themselves.
  Le's implementation used a static logistic activation, defined at the training function, so you can't choose neither another function or choose different functions for each layer.
-This choice prevents the network from being able to resolve a lot of problems, and make the learning process even harder by not be able to modify the network activations.
+This choice prevents the network from being able to resolve a lot of problems, and make the learning process even harder by not being able to modify the network activations.

   By choosing to enable the insertion of Activation function in the constructors of the Network, the implementation of this repository need to refactor all of the auxiliary functions and definitions of the Network and its Weights, in a manner that all code developed needs to account for the compatibility of